FarhanAnsari01/Calculator/README.md

 # Calculator
-This is a Simple Calculator Program  by java AWT.
+This is a Simple Calculator Program  by java AWT.A Author - Farhan Ansari